NYPD: Boy attacked, seriously hurt by homeless man

-A 6-year-old boy who was walking with his parents in Queens is being treated for brain hemorrhaging after a stranger tossed him to the ground Thursday afternoon, the NYPD said.
+A 6-year-old boy suffered a brain injury Thursday when a homeless man slammed him to the ground in Queens, the NYPD said.

+The boy was taken to Cohen Children's Medical Center in New Hyde Park, police said.
+He was being treated for brain hemorrhaging after the man, a stranger, attacked him, according to police.
+The boy's family lives on Long Island, according to published reports.

-Laurence Gendreau, 35, who is homeless, was arrested a short time later and charged with assault, harassment and acting in a manner injurious to a child less than 17 years old, the NYPD statement said.
+Laurence Gendreau, 35, was arrested later Thursday and charged with assault, harassment and acting in a manner injurious to a child less than 17 years old, an NYPD statement said.
 The alleged attack happened in the Kew Gardens neighborhood.

-The boy was taken to Cohen Children's Medical Center, police said.
-His family lives on Long Island, according to published reports.

-Citing policies protecting victims, the NYPD declined to say where his home is.
+Citing policies protecting victims, the NYPD declined to say where the boy's family lives.

 Comments